Genivia/ugrep/README.md

 - `--sort` specifies output sorted by pathname, showing sorted matching files first followed by sorted recursive matches in subdirectories.
 Otherwise, matching files are reported in no particular order to improve performance;
-- `-U` disables Unicode pattern matching, so for example the pattern `\xa3` matches byte A3 instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
+- `-U` disables Unicode wide-character pattern matching, so for example the pattern `\xa3` matches byte A3 instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
 By default in ugrep, `\xa3` matches U+00A3.
 We do not recommend to use `-U` for text pattern searches, only for binary searches.
 - `-Y` enables empty matches, so for example the pattern `a*` matches every line instead of a sequence of `a`'s.
 By default in ugrep, the pattern `a*` matches a sequence of `a`'s.
 Moreover, in ugrep the pattern `a*b*c*` matches